 In 2017, as part of ASHM's Pacific Sexual Health Workforce Capacity Building Program (a joint regional capacity building initiative between ASHM and The Oceania Society for Sexual Health and HIV Medicine to provide clinical mentoring, training and resources to health professionals working in HIV, TB and STIs in eleven Global Fund-supported Pacific countries) the development of a training package was commenced aimed at health care workers with an Introduction to addressing transgender health needs.

-This 1-day training package was developed and reviewed in consultation with Pacific Sexual Gender and Diversity Network members and Pacific health workers.
+In December 2017, this 1-day training package was developed and reviewed in consultation with Pacific Sexual Gender and Diversity Network members and Pacific health workers.

 In 2018, ASHM will scope the possibility to deliver this training to specific Pacific countries with large transgender populations, as well as, developing the training into online course format.

 For any general enquiries relating to this project, please contact: